pkninh-tma/tma-react-app/docs/general/introduction.md

 This is a production-ready boilerplate, and as such optimized for browsers, not for beginners.
 It includes tools to help you manage performance, asynchrony, styling, everything you need to build a _real_ application.
 Before you get your hands dirty with the source code, we'd like you to go through a checklist, that will help you determine whether or not you're eligible to use this boilerplate.
 It's not because we're _holier-than-thou_, but we genuinely want to save you the frustration.

-> Opening an issue is the fastest way to draw the attention of the team, but please make it a point to read the [docs](https://github.com/react-boilerplate/react-boilerplate/tree/master/docs) and [contribution instructions](https://github.com/react-boilerplate/react-boilerplate/blob/master/.github/CONTRIBUTING.md) before you do.
-The issues section is specifically used for pointing out defects and suggesting enhancements, if you have a question about one of the tools please refer to StackOverflow instead.

 ## Tech Stack

 Here's a curated list of packages that you should have knowledge of, before starting your awesome project.
 However, the best way to have a complete list of dependencies is to see [package.json](https://github.com/react-boilerplate/react-boilerplate/blob/master/package.json).